codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 max-width="60%"
 %}

+> Track the actual disk usage in Builds > Metrics.

 ## Using Pipeline Templates

 Codefresh also supports the creation of pipeline "templates" which are blueprints for creating new pipelines.
 To enable the creation of pipelines from templates first visit the global pipeline configuration at [https://g.codefresh.io/account-admin/account-conf/pipeline-settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings) and toggle the *Enable Pipeline Templates* button.